storme-dev/frontend-lab/materials/js/cacher.md

  * Ability to create multiple cache instances using ```new Cacher()```
  * For the demo - create a html page with the input and the "Calc" button which runs calculations.
 The result of the function call should appear on the page after the button click.

 Use the [math.js](https://github.com/josdejong/mathjs) lib to work with the large numbers.
-Also, you can use Facetorial function from this lib
+Also, you can use Factorial function from this lib